 - Dave Hughes - Canadian veteran (Rhodesian Armoured Car Regiment)

-- Michael Peirce - American veteran (Rhodesian African Rifles, Rhodesian Armored Car Regiment)
+- Michael Peirce - American veteran, author of "Africa Days, Hollywood Nights" (Rhodesian African Rifles, Rhodesian Armored Car Regiment)

 - A.J.
 Balaam - Rhodesian veteran, author of "Bush War Operator" (Rhodesian Light Infantry, Selous Scouts, Transkei Special Forces)

-- "Ronnie" - Ndebele veteran exiled after Gukurahundi, anonymous for security reasons (Grey's Scouts, Zimbabwean National Army Command)
+- "Ronnie" - Ndebele veteran exiled after Gukurahundi, (Grey's Scouts, Zimbabwean National Army Command)

-- "N" - An old warrior and friend, anonymous for security reasons (Rhodesian Light Infantry and too many other units to name)
+- "N" - An old warrior and friend, (Rhodesian Light Infantry and too many other units to name)

 - Joseph Columbus Smith - American veteran and great source of information (US Army, Rhodesia Regiment, Rhodesian African Rifles)

-- "A.M" - Canadian veteran, anonymous for security reasons (British South Africa Police, Police Anti-Terrorism Unit)
+- Alan M. - Irish born Canadian veteran (British South Africa Police, Police Anti-Terrorism Unit)

 - And many many more!